lhp0121/appointment-app/README.md

 ## Live demo

-For a live demo click the link below https://lhp0121.github.io/timeslotdemo/
+For a live demo click the link https://lhp0121.github.io/timeslotdemo/

 ---